The Heartwood Experience

 Hoch Shitama studied philosophy at Penn State and UF before his love of turning wood into beautiful functional art led to his founding of Akira Wood, one of the top wood crafting companies in the Southeast.
 Akira’s beautiful work is on display in hotel lobbies and corporate offices from New York to Indianapolis to Miami, and is evident in Heartwood Soundstage from the rescued river cypress entrance to the sweet gum cylindrical diffuser columns that define the stage.
 Hoch’s love of music was shaped by the British Invasion and the Woodstock era (both he and Bob attended that seminal event) and plays guitar and sings with the band The Shambles.

-Principle photography by Suzanna Mars and Renee Hoffinger.
+Principle photography on this site by Suzanna Mars and Renee Hoffinger.